 Self Education Expenses

-Any textbooks, training manuals, stationery and internet usage related to the self education can also be claimed.
+Any textbooks, training manuals, stationery and internet usage related to the self education can also be claimed if they directly relate to your job.

-If you’re unsure about any of the above tax deductions for apprentices and trainees, feel free to email us on [email protected] or send us a message through our Facebook page.
+If you’re unsure about any of the above tax deductions for apprentices and trainees, feel free to email us on [email protected] or send us a message through our Live Chat when you’re logged into your Etax account.
 Our accountants are there for support throughout the whole tax return process.
 So, if you need any help throughout, contact your Etax accountant and they will be able to assist.